lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule ID: An identifier for a Rule.
 SCHC C/D on both sides share the same Rule ID for a given packet.
 A set of Rule IDs are used to support SCHC F/R functionality.

-* SCHC ACK: A SCHC acknowledgement for fragmentation.
-This message is used to report on the success of reception of a set of SCHC Fragments.
-See {{Frag}} for more details.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used on both sides, at the Dev and at the network, to achieve Compression/Decompression of headers.
 SCHC C/D uses Rules to perform compression and decompression.

-* SCHC F/R: Static Context Header Compression Fragmentation/Reassembly.
-A protocol used on both sides, at the Dev and at the network, to achieve Fragmentation/Reassembly of SCHC Packets.
-SCHC F/R has three reliability modes.

-* SCHC Fragment: A data unit that carries a subset of a SCHC Packet.
-SCHC F/R is needed when the size of a SCHC packet exceeds the L2 MTU.
-See {{Frag}}.

 * SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC Packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).
 See {{SCHComp}} for more details.

 * TV: Target value.
 A value contained in a Rule that will be matched with the value of a header field.

 * Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.

+Here is the additional terminology for the optional SCHC Fragmentation / Reassembly mechanism

+* Abort.
+A SCHC Fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

+* All-0.
+The SCHC Fragment format for the last fragment of a window that is not the last one of a SCHC Packet (see window in this glossary).

+* All-1.
+The SCHC Fragment format for the last fragment of the SCHC Packet.

+* All-0 empty.
+An All-0 SCHC Fragment without payload.
+It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

+* All-1 empty.
+An All-1 SCHC Fragment without payload.
+It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.

+* Bitmap: a bit field in the SCHC ACK message that tells the sender which SCHC Fragments in a window of fragments were correctly received.

+* C: Checked bit.
+Used in a SCHC ACK header to determine if the MIC locally computed by the receiver matches the received MIC or not.
+C == 1 signals a match, C == 0 a mismatch.

+* DTag: Datagram Tag.
+This SCHC F/R header field is set to the same value for all SCHC Fragments carrying the same SCHC Packet.

+* FCN: Fragment Compressed Number.
+This SCHC F/R header field carries an efficient representation of a larger-sized fragment number.

+* Inactivity Timer.
+A timer used after receiving a SCHC Fragment to detect when, due to a communication error, an on-going fragmented SCHC Packet transmission cannot be continued.

+* MIC: Message Integrity Check.
+A SCHC F/R header field computed over the fragmented SCHC Packet and potential last fragment padding, used for error detection after SCHC Packet reassembly.

+* Retransmission Timer.
+A timer used by the SCHC Fragment sender during an on-going fragmented SCHC Packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.

+* SCHC ACK: A SCHC acknowledgement for fragmentation.
+This message is used to report on the success of reception of a set of SCHC Fragments.
+See {{Frag}} for more details.

+* SCHC F/R: Static Context Header Compression Fragmentation/Reassembly.
+A protocol used on both sides, at the Dev and at the network, to achieve Fragmentation/Reassembly of SCHC Packets.

+* SCHC Fragment: A data unit that carries a subset of a SCHC Packet.

 * W: Window bit.
 A SCHC Fragment header field used in ACK-on-Error or ACK-Always mode (see {{Frag}}), which carries the same value for all SCHC Fragments of a window.